 “Another fast growing industry is equity release – this is where households over 55 are able to release equity from their home, receiving a large sum upfront, tax free and can continue living in their homes, whilst giving up a stake in their property.

-“The market has increased from £1 billion to £4 billion lent out in the last 3 years and has served over 80,000 customers in the last year, according to statistics from Access Equity Release.
+“The market has increased from £1 billion to £4 billion lent out in the last 3 years and has served over 80,000 customers in the last year.
 The industry is currently regulated by the FCA and is not under any investigation.”

 More from ByteStart